Blowing Rock is one of my favorite places to visit in the North Carolina mountains. Here’s where to eat and what to do while visiting!

 - The Blowing Rock – the views are worth the $7 entry fee.
 Great for all ages and fitness level.

 - Boone Golf Club – the prettiest public golf course I’ve ever seen.
 There’s also a driving range if you don’t want to play a round.

-- West Jefferson – this place is stuck in time and charming.
+- West Jefferson – this place is charming.
 There’s a cheese factory too.
-It’s a bit of a drive from Blowing Rock but it’s a fun outing.
-(It’s about 30-45 minutes, depending on where you’re staying).
+It’s a fun outing but a bit of a drive from Blowing Rock (about 30-45 minutes, depending on where you’re staying).